JorgeCalligopoulo/Jorge-Repo/Wazuh/Integration/Teams/Teams Integration.md

 ```

-copy both custom-team and custom-teams.py to /var/ossec/integrations/
+copy both custom-teams and custom-teams.py to /var/ossec/integrations/